 The key point here is that your app now has control of what happens next with the customer.
 It could be that as part of your response to the question you offer a free colour brochure, or a callback to discuss their requirements - the sales funnel beckons!

 The second point in this example is that the customer is viewing your content but not via your website.
-They may ask further questions e.g. ' Can you show me model X in blue' - again the assistant responds with images of model X in blue, and perhaps a video - but none of this activity is on your company website - its bite-sized chunks of rich media being consumed by a user tailored to their exact personal requirements.
+They may ask further questions e.g. ' Can you show me model X in blue' - again the assistant responds with images of model X in blue, and perhaps some audio - but none of this activity is on your company website - its bite-sized chunks of rich media being consumed by a user tailored to their exact personal requirements.

 So how else are digital assistants going to change our lives?
 One of the most valuable things to us humans is time, or rather lack of it.